 E. Sciberras was funded by a National Health and Medical Research Council (NHMRC) of Australia Career Development Fellowship (grant number 1110688: 2016-21) as well as a Veski Inspiring Women's Fellowship.
 F. Mensah was supported by the NHMRC Career Development Fellowships (grant number 1111160).
 The contents of this paper are the sole responsibility of the authors and do not reflect the views of the NHMRC.
 Research at the Murdoch Children's Research Institute was supported by the Victorian government's Operational Infrastructure Support Program.
-Declaration of interest: The authors alone are responsible for the content and writing of the paper.
+Declaration of interest: The authors report no conflicts of interest.
+The authors alone are responsible for the content and writing of the paper.